 From any location you want to reach Genoa, there is certainly a motorway that will take you directly to your destination.
 Here are all the motorway sections of the city: A7 Milan-Genoa, A10 Ventimiglia-Genoa, A12 Livorno-Genoa, A26 Gravellona-Toce-Genoa.

 Genoa is served by the Cristofono Colombo international airport about 7km from the center.
 To reach it you can opt for a taxi (15 minutes) or the shuttle (30 minutes).
 The terminal has low cost routes throughout the year and some in service only during the summer season.

-Genoa has several railway stations , but the main ones are “Genova Principe” , which is the reference station from Milan and Ventimiglia, and “Genova Brignole” where trains from Rome and Turin arrive.
+Genoa has several railway stations, but the main ones are “Genova Principe,” which is the reference station from Milan and Ventimiglia, and “Genova Brignole,” on which trains from Rome and Turin arrive.

-Finally, it is possible to reach the city by sea with ferries from the islands or with boats that depart from the main tourist resorts of the Eastern Riviera (Nervi, Recco, Camogli, San Fruttuoso, Portofino, Cinque Terre).
+It is, finally, possible to reach the city by sea with ferries from the islands or with boats leaving from the main tourist resorts of the Eastern Riviera (Nervi, Recco, Camogli, San Fruttuoso, Portofino, Cinque Terre).
 Some routes are active 365 days a year, some only during the summer season.

 What to see in the Province of Genoa